 )

-# Compare feature means by anticluster
+# Compare feature means and standard deviations by anticluster

 #> rating_consistent rating_inconsistent syllables frequency